A theory of nonequilibrium steady states in quantum chaotic systems: Nonequilibrium steady state hypothesis

 NESSH clarifies how the initial memory is lost in the evolution to NESS.
-The density matrix always follows a unitary evolution:
+The density matrix follows a unitary evolution:

-In the thermalization process, all the information contained in the second term is lost.
+The information of the initial density matrix cannot be destroyed under a unitary evolution.
+But most of these information cannot be extracted from the local observables such as the current.
+In the thermalization process, no information contained in the second term of Eq.~(\ref{eq:unitarydensity}) can be extracted.
+Or we say these information are all lost.
 NESS keeps more information than thermalized states.
-The stationary current depends on the value of $\rho(\bar{E},0)$.
-But all the off-diagonal elements with $\left|\epsilon\right|>0$ average out in the evolution to NESS.
+The stationary current depends on the value of $\rho(\bar{E},\epsilon)$ in the limit $\epsilon\to 0$.
+The off-diagonal elements with $\left|\epsilon\right|>0$ average out in the evolution to NESS.
 NESS only keeps memory of the off-diagonal elements with infinitesimal energy difference.
 Furthermore, $\rho_{\alpha\alpha}$ is insensitive to the change of $\alpha$ once if $E_\alpha$ is fixed (ETH).
 This explains why thermalization happens.
 Similarly, the detail of the initial state is contained in the matrix $R^\rho_{\alpha \beta}$.
-But $R^\rho_{\alpha \beta}$ contributes to the value of an observable through its correlation with $R^O_{\alpha \beta}$.
+But $R^\rho_{\alpha \beta}$ contributes to the value of observables through its correlation with $R^O_{\alpha \beta}$.
 Physical observables are then insensitive to the detail of $R^\rho_{\alpha \beta}$.
 This is the reason why NESS looks ``universal''.